oceanwp/oceanwp/readme.txt

 Source: https://pixabay.com/en/underwater-sunbeams-ocean-sea-698671/

 == Changelog ==

+### *2017.06.08* - 1.2.0
+* **Added** - New menu field "Elementor Template" to allow you to add an Elementor template in your mega menu.
+* **Added** - New select field to choose an elementor template (or a page if you use another page builder) to replace the 404 error page content in General Options > General Settings of the customizer.
+* **Added** - Checkbox field in the Menu Cart customizer section to hide the menu cart if empty.
+* **Added** - New display style in the Menu Cart customizer section for the WooCommerce cart icon, now you can display the count and the cart total at the same time.
+* **Added** - Control in the Menu Cart customizer section to select a different cart icon.
+* **Added** - Text control in the Menu Cart customizer section to add your own cart icon.
+* **Added** - Slider control in the Menu Cart customizer section to allow you to add your own cart icon size, even for the responsive.
+* **Added** - Width field in the WooCommerce customizer section to control the cart dropdown width.
+* **Added** - Slider control for the WooCommerce archives columns field, now you can add a custom column for tablet and mobile.
+* **Added** - Checkbox field in the Mobile Menu customizer section to show/hide the mobile menu opening button text.
+* **Added** - Text field in the Mobile Menu customizer section to add your own text for the mobile menu opening button.
+* **Added** - Text field in the Mobile Menu customizer section to add your own icon class for the mobile menu opening button.
+* **Added** - Checkbox field in the Mobile Menu customizer section to show/hide the mobile menu close button.
+* **Added** - Switch field in the Mobile Menu customizer section to allow you to open your dropdowns with the parent link.
+* **Added** - Text field in the Mobile Menu customizer section to add your own text for the mobile menu close button.
+* **Added** - Text field in the Mobile Menu customizer section to add your own icon class for the mobile menu close button.
+* **Added** - Checkbox field in the Blog Entries customizer section to show/hide the overlay on the image hover on the blog.
+* **Added** - Filter for the blog entries headings, now you can add your own heading tag through this filter.
+* **Fixed** - Search input focus on the icon click.
+* **Fixed** - Comments pagination issue.
+* **Fixed** - Issue with WPML string translation.
+* **Fixed** - Issue with the Apply Coupon button on the checkout page.
+* **Fixed** - Phone and Email input issue on the checkout page.
+* **Fixed** - Textarea height issue with the forms widget of Elementor.
+* **Fixed** - Issue with the search overlay and the center menu, now the close button is directly into the overlay.
+* **Fixed** - Quantity buttons issue in the WooCommerce Cart page.
+* **Fixed** - Avatar issue in the WooCommerce My Account page.
+* **Fixed** - Page header overlay opacity issue for the background image style.
+* **Fixed** - RTL lighbox style issue.

+### *2017.04.24* - 1.1.9.1
+* **Fixed** - Small issue with the category products images.

 ### *2017.04.17* - 1.1.9
 * **Added** - Sortable control in the customizer for the catalog products, now you can reorder the elements.